jonathanschilling/abscab/README.md

 of a polygon filament (current flows along straight wire segments from point to point along a polygon) and a circular filament.

+**SI Units** are implied in the high-level interface.
+The geometric quantites are assumed to be specified in meters (m) and the current to be specified in Amperes (A).
+Then, the magnetic field is returned in Tesla (T) and the magnetic vector potential is returned in Tesla * meter (Tm).

 #### Polygon Filament
 The polygon describing the current carrier geometry is made up of the ordered list of points (vertices) along the polygon.